Shopify/quilt/.changeset/wise-apples-call.md

 '@shopify/react-testing': major
 ---

-React `act` promises are now released when root wrappers are destroyed.
-This prevents unresolved promises from causing failures in subsequent `act` calls in other tests.
+React `act` promise queues are now emptied when root wrappers are destroyed.
+This prevents unresolved promises from causing stuck queues and thus failures in subsequent test cases.

 The `destroyAll()` and `root.destroy()` functions are now asynchronous and return promises.
 Calls to either of these functions must now be `await`ed.